CodeGallantX/kitodeck-be/README.md

 Emails for password reset and verification were failing silently.
 After investigating SMTP settings and reviewing logs, I realized SSL on port 465 was misconfigured.
 Switching to TLS on port 587 and adding proper logging revealed underlying connection timeouts.
 I added a retry mechanism with exponential backoff and improved email error visibility.

-#### ⚠️ Image Scan Endpoint Slowness

-The image scanning endpoint was extremely slow due to compute-heavy analysis being done inline.
-Profiling revealed that some base64-encoded payloads were very large.
-I moved the scan operation to an asynchronous Celery task queue, used Redis for job tracking, and cached previously processed hashes for repeat uploads.

-#### ⚠️ Short Password Reset Token TTL

-The password reset tokens were expiring too quickly for users to act on them (especially on slow networks).
-Realistic testing showed that 10-minute expiry was too short.
-I extended the TTL to 30 minutes, and added a frontend countdown timer to make expiration obvious to users.

 #### ⚠️ Broken Redirect After Login

 The login flow initially returned a successful 200 status along with a valid JWT token pair (access and refresh).
 However, users were immediately redirected back to `/auth/login`, effectively making it seem as though the authentication failed — even though it hadn't.
 After deep-diving into the browser devtools and debugging both the authentication and routing logic, I identified the following critical issues: